prometheus/snmp_exporter/README.md

 by hand.
 If you need to change it, see
 [Generating configuration](#generating-configuration).

-The default `snmp.yml` covers a variety of common hardware walking them using SNMP v2 GETBULK.
+The default `snmp.yml` file covers a variety of common hardware walking them using SNMP v2 GETBULK.

 ## Prometheus Configuration